iproduct/spring-5-webflux/README.md

 1. Be sure to configure `JAVA_HOME` environment variable to point to **JDK 8**, and `PATH` to include `bin` sub-folder of **JDK 8** (for Windows).
 For Linux use something like `sudo  update-java-alternatives --list` and `sudo  update-java-alternatives --set [JDK/JRE name e.g. java-8-oracle]` to choose the **java 8**.
 2. Install (if not already installed) latest version of MongoDB, create <local_database_folder>, and start MongoDB - e.g. run `mongod --dbpath="<local_database_folder>"`.
 3. Build and run the Spring Boot-Gradle application (`webflux-users` module) - e.g. run `gradle bootRun` from the `webflux-users` folder.
 The application main class is `org.iproduct.demos.spring.manageusers.WebfluxUsersApplication`.
-3. Open [http://localhost:8080/api/users](http://localhost:8080/api/users) in your browser - you should be asked to login using BASIC authencication with default admin cedentials - user: admin, password: admin.
+4. Open [http://localhost:8080/api/users](http://localhost:8080/api/users) in your browser - you should be asked to login using BASIC authencication with default admin cedentials - user: admin, password: admin.
 You should see something like:
 `[{"id":"","username":"admin","fname":"Default","lname":"Admin","role":"ADMIN","active":true}]`
+5. Run the unit tests (does not require server to be started) with: `gradle clean test` or `gradle clean test --info`

 ## Whats new in Spring 5